G-31-9.2.2 Facility Use Policy

 All events on the Bend Campus that have food catered must use the College's current

 Permit and the individual overseeing the event must be present during the entire event

-to supervise food safety and ensure all county food safety
+to supervise food safety and ensure all county food safety regulations are followed.

-approved source.
-Home-prepared foods may not be served to the public.
+foods may not be served to the public.

 The services of College employees may include, but are not limited to:

-The Office of Campus Services, Information Technology
+The directors (or designee) for COCC offices of Campus Services, Information Technology

-Services and Public Safety directors

-or their designees will identify personnel that are required for the proposed use
+Services and Public Safety will identify personnel requested for the proposed use

-of a College facility.
-Any additional costs incurred for College personnel services,
+for each request.
+Any additional costs incurred for College personnel services, even

-User-owned equipment and supplies
+4. User-owned equipment and supplies